Aya-ZIbra/MyYogini/README.md

 ./my_yogini -i ./from_Chris/AI-Yogini-Project/badWarrior11.jpg -c ./from_Chris/AI-Yogini-Project/GoodWarrior1flipped.jpg -m ./models/human-pose-estimation-0001/FP32/human-pose-estimation-0001.xml -o core -no_show -r
 ```
 ## Geometric heuristics used for pose correction
+The input to our application is a camera stream of the user doing a Yoga pose.
 The human pose model outputs the keypoints of the body.
 We have developed heuristics algorithms to detect the correctness of the user's pose compared to the Guru's pose.
 The steps are as follows:
 * Read in the Guru's pose from an input image.
 This is fed to the application using the (-c) command line option.
 * Extract the 17 keypoints of the Guru's pose.